A recent history of UK local government restructuring

 In the early 1960s the UK was covered by two-tier administrations, based on counties and a mixture of sub-administrations including municipal boroughs, county boroughs, rural districts and urban districts.
-The Isles of Scilly had their own single-tier administration.
+The Isles of Scilly in England had their own single-tier administration.

 In 1965 a new structure was introduced to London whereby Greater London was formed from segments of the surrounding counties, with the boroughs being the lower tier of the system.

 In 1974 a similar two-tier structure was introduced to the rest of England and Wales whereby revised (and in many cases larger) counties, also known as shire counties, provided the top tier of local government and non-metropolitan districts the lower tier.

 In heavily urbanised areas, six of these counties were known as metropolitan counties, with the subdivisions called metropolitan districts.
 The Isles of Scilly retained their own set-up.

 Scotland had the same structure introduced in 1975 except that the upper-tier units were known as regions.